skn437/skn-rust-utils/README.md

 - The second parameter `high` is inclusive i.e. a range of 1 and 10 will mean the range includes from 1 to 10
 - See `Usage` section to get an example of how to use it

+### **`args` Module**

+- It has 1 function that provides a collection of arguments passed in command line interface
+- `get_args` function returns a collection as a vector of String
+- See `Usage` section to get an example of how to use it

 &nbsp;

 ## **_Use Case:_**